zzw890827/aws-sap-questions/README.md

     - [ ] A. Use AWS Elastic Beanstalk to deploy the Java web service and enable Auto Scaling.
 Then switch the application to use the new web service.
     - [ ] B. Lift and shift the Apache server to the cloud using AWS SMS.
 Then switch the application to direct web service traffic to the new instance.
     - [ ] C. Create a Docker image and migrate the image to Amazon ECS.
 Then change the application to direct web service queries to the ECS container.
     - [ ] D. Modify the application to call the web service via Amazon API Gateway.
-Then create a new AWS Lambda Java function to run the Java web service wxxxcode-style.
+Then create a new AWS Lambda Java function to run the Java web service.
 After testing, change API Gateway to use the Lambda function.
 69. A company is using AWS for production and development workloads.
 Each business unit has its own AWS account for production, and a separate AWS account to develop and deploy its applications.
 The Information Security department has introduced new security policies that limit access for terminating certain Amazon ECS instances in all accounts to a small group of individuals from the Security team.
 How can the Solutions Architect meet these requirements?
     - [ ] A. Create a new IAM policy that allows access to those EC2 instances only for the Security team.
 Apply this policy to the AWS Organizations master account.
     - [ ] B. Create a new tag-based IAM policy that allows access to these EC2 instances only for the Security team.
 Tag the instances appropriately, and apply this policy in each account.